argoproj/argo-events/docs/setup/gitlab.md

                   "subject": "name_of_the_event_within_event_source"
                 },
                 "data": {
-                  	"body": "Body is the github event data", "headers": "Headers from the Gitlab event",
+                  	"body": "Body is the gitlab event data", "headers": "Headers from the Gitlab event",
                 }
             }